wenjietseng/wjt-website-archived/projects.md

                 </div>
             </td>
             <td width="850px" valigh="middle" >
             This is a course project of IDVR 2017 and my first project related to creating haptic feedback for VR.
-We implement two prototypes for creating haptic feedback of gust and vibration in our zombie VR game.
+We implement two prototypes, a vibrating vest and a gust generator for creating haptic feedback in a zombie shooting game in VR.
             </td>
         <tr>
         </tr>